TBerrigan2101/p4_restaurant/README.md

 - __Site Layout__

   - The site was created using bootstrap to make things easy to build and edit.
-I was able to take cues from what had been demonstrated in previous walkthrough projects and use the modular approach of bootstrap to create minimalist, grid-orientated site.
+I was able to take cues from what had been demonstrated in previous walkthrough projects and use the modular approach of bootstrap to create minimalist, grid-orientated site that was also mobile-friendly.

-  A minimalist site navigation bar sites neatly at the top and a large 'Hero Image' appears directly below it on every page of the site to take away from the stark nature of the rest of the site.
+  - A minimalist site navigation bar sites neatly at the top and a large 'Hero Image' appears directly below it on every page of the site to take away from the stark nature of the rest of the site.

-  The index page displays the most content as it shows the six dishes that will be served during the 'sushi dining experience' to showcase the presentation skills of the chefs at Umai and to entice and educate would-be-diners.
+  - The index page displays the most content as it shows the six dishes that will be served during the 'sushi dining experience' to showcase the presentation skills of the chefs at Umai and to entice and educate would-be-diners.

  __Create an Account__